pathfindertools/ipfs-camp-2022/README.md

 If you've already created your event but want to add or change details in the .toml file, create a PR with your edit requests, along with any comments.
 The Spaceport team will review and merge your changes to the website.

+### Adding Speaker Photos

+To add speaker photos, create a PR with the following changes:
+1. Add headshot image(s) to the `website/public/speakers` folder.
+2. Update the [speakers section of devent.toml](https://github.com/pathfindertools/ipfs-camp-2022/blob/main/devent.toml#L149) with name, organization, and image filename.

+Image files will be automatically compressed once your PR is created.

 ### CSV dump of talks

 To get a dump of talks/speakers for custom analysis, you can: